 The revolver will carry an interest rate of [Libor + ] and a term of 12 months.
 Upon maturity, it is expected to be replaced by additional equity contribution from ENA or rolled into another revolver.
 Net excess cash will be applied to the repayment of the revolver before any distribution, including special distributions [need to talk about implications of unfunded capital contributions], can be made to the members.

 Peoples, rated A- and A1 by S&P and Moody’s, respectively, will have a similar [cross guaranteed] revolving loan facility to fund its ownership interest of daily cash requirements.
+Does Peoples’ revolver have a capped amount, if so, how much?

 The initial requested amount is based on the current estimate of enovate’s business needs and cash flow forecasts. enovate will review the need for revisions and renewals to the credit facility as business conditions dictate, but no less frequently than annually.
 Any requested revisions or renewals will follow any necessary ENE approval processes.